datacommonsorg/docsite/how_to_use.md

 ## Issue interactive data queries

-For quick analysis, use the search query bar on the home page or any of the visualization tools, such as the [Timeline](https://datacommons.org/tools/visualization#visType=timeline), [Scatter](https://datacommons.org/tools/visualization#visType%3Dscatter), and [Map](https://datacommons.org/tools/visualization#visType%3Dmap) explorers.
+For quick analysis, use the search query bar on the [home page](https://datacommons.org/) or use any of the visualization tools, such as the [Timeline](https://datacommons.org/tools/visualization#visType=timeline), [Scatter](https://datacommons.org/tools/visualization#visType%3Dscatter), and [Map](https://datacommons.org/tools/visualization#visType%3Dmap) explorers.

 If you want to issue SQL queries, and you have a Google Cloud Platform account, use BigQuery Studio on Data Commons data in [Analytics Hub](https://cloud.google.com/analytics-hub).
 See the [Data Commons in BigQuery](/bigquery/index.html) page for more details.